dqh725/cheeger.blog/_posts/2018-09-17-enable-two-factor-authentication-for-rails.md

 ```

 # Explanation
-The idea is to call a befor_action of `authenticate_with_two_factor` if the user.two_factor_enabled?, if validated, then it call the `:create` method in session controller.
+The idea is to call a befor_action of `authenticate_with_two_factor` if the user.two_factor_enabled?.
+If validated, then it call the `:create` method in session controller.

 # QRcode
 Generate a QRcode in the UI for the user to integrate the 2fa with a 3rd mobile application, and provide the code to actually enable this feature.